Bebolias/v2-core/README.md

 minor

-- within each product an account has a portfolio
-- check how these base products can represent pools, maturities and markets (bases) as ids, define these in the base dated product contract
-- a product can act similar to a manager where it is managing maturities and pools and bases, the product is also a pool manager
-- do a single pool for now
-- what if pools propagated locked trades to the product instead of the product having to request them, similar to a notify transfer in the account object
 - glp as a service = composability = lp token wars
 - permissonless product creation with isolated pool of collateral
 - can we cache margin requirement calculations and only apply deltas (trickier with annualization of notionals in case of irs)